-Remarks of Stefanie A. Brand,

-Director, Division of Rate Counsel,

-Regarding S1925 (Revises Certain Solar Renewable Energy Programs and

-Requirements), Presented at the Senate Environment and Energy

-Committee Meeting on
+Remarks of Stefanie A. Brand, Director, Division of Rate Counsel, Regarding A2966 and S1925 (Revises Certain Solar Renewable Energy Programs and Requirements) Presented at the Assembly Telecommunications and Utilities Committee Meeting on June 7, 2012

-May 17, 2012

-Good afternoon.
+Good morning.
 My name is Stefanie Brand, I am the Director of the Division of Rate Counsel.
-I would like to thank Senator Smith and members of the committee for the opportunity to testify today regarding S1925, which revises certain solar renewable energy programs and requirements; provides for aggregating net metering of Class I renewable energy production on certain contiguous and non-contiguous properties owned by local government units and school districts.
+I would like to thank Chairman Chivukula and members of the committee for the opportunity to testify today regarding A2966 and S1925, which revise certain solar renewable energy programs and requirements and provides for aggregating net metering of Class I renewable energy production on certain contiguous and non-contiguous properties owned by local government units and school districts.